solita/solita.github.com/_posts/2018-11-12-Generating-test-data-with-Burp.md

 ![Burp intruder running](/img/burp-test-data/intruder-attack.png)

-If you want to generate test data that is painful to handle, you could use nice input lists through the Intruder, like this [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings/blob/master/blns.txt).
-Something from [SecLists](https://github.com/danielmiessler/SecLists) might also reveal what the developer missed in input validation.
+If you want to generate test data that is painful to handle, you can use nice input lists through the Intruder, like this [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings/blob/master/blns.txt).
+Something from [SecLists](https://github.com/danielmiessler/SecLists) may also reveal what the developer missed in input validation.

 ## Does this make any sense?